Nutty Grilled Baby Gem with Goats’ Cheese

 - 4 sprigs of thyme (optional)

-- 1 tbsp (4 tsp) thick balsamic vinegar (or you could use reduced apple balsamic vinegar)
+- 1 tbsp (4 tsp) thick balsamic vinegar (or you could use either thick raspberry balsamic vinegar or reduced apple balsamic vinegar)

 - 2 tsp smoked salt